ChanchitoFinance/ChanchitoTools/ChanchitoTools.ContextEngineering/SocialMedia/StoryTelling/WRITING_GUIDELINES.md

 - Sound preachy or superior
 - Use corporate jargon
 - Be overly formal
-- Invent personal past jobs, university projects, or client stories
+- Invent or fabricate experiences, stories, or scenarios
+- Create fictional narratives or anecdotes

 ---